keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 At sequence execution, if the approval task is reached, a panel is shown in all relevant screens:

 In the environment view a pending approval can be recognized by the blue service out-of-sync icon at the according stage.
-Examining the stage allows to directly approve or decline the sequence in the stage overview.
+You can directly approve or decline the sequence by examining the stage in the stage overview.

 {{< popup_image
 link="./assets/approval-environment.png"
 caption="Approval in Environments">}}

 In the services view, a pending approval can be recognized by the blue border of the stage.
-By examining the stage, approval can also be directly triggered there.
+You can directly trigger an approval when you examine the stage.

 {{< popup_image
 link="./assets/approval-service.png"